ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 What's more, [[= product_name_cloud =]] as an end-to-end cloud hosting platform, it's scalable, requires little up-front expenditure, and no ongoing maintenance.
 [[= product_name_cloud =]] as a PaaS solution enables you to start constructing effective digital systems that provide great consumer experiences.

-### Disk space

-Your [[= product_name_cloud =]] subscription level determines the overall amount of disk space available.
-You can assign disk space to the main app container under the disk key.
-You can also divide the remaining space between additional containers (such as the database) or the search engine in `platform.sh` configuration file, under the specific service definitions.

 ## Benefits

 ### Safety and simplicity

 Comprehensive data security procedures guarantee that you maintain complete ownership of your client's data, defining where it's stored.
 You can be sure that the safety protocols are compliant with all applicable legislation.
 What's more, all updates to your code and infrastructure are fully auditable.
-Global CND (Content Delivert Network) is included and fully managed.
+Global CDN (Content Delivery Network) is included and fully managed.
 [[= product_name_cloud =]], thanks to grid architecture and extensive [[= product_name_base =]] support, enables effortless deployment.

 ### High availability and compatibility

-[[= product_name_cloud =]] is compatible with your choice of public cloud server and support for hosting platforms.
+[[= product_name_cloud =]] is compatible with your choice of public cloud server and supports a variety of hosting platforms.
 It's a Git-native development - compatible with Git Flow. [[= product_name_cloud =]] deployment integrate naturally at the end of your existing production chain, including staging, and work in progress branch preview.
 You can also integrate with, for example, Bitbucket, GitHub, Gitlab.
 You can instantly clone every branch of both your code and infrastructure.